rbfx/rbfx-docs/pages/home.md

 Building the project is usually straighforward on Desktop platforms: standard CMake configure and build.
 On Mobile and Web platforms extra steps may be needed.
-If you cannot figure it out, check how our GitHub Actions are configured.
+For more information on how to build the project see \ref build or check out how GitHub Actions are configured.

 ### Links